wesleychristelis/ngrx-poc/README.md

 * To modify Data components need to report and event in the for of an ACTION.
 * The store will then act / handle on the event.
 * Store will emit a new version of the data to any subscribed components.
+* Components that use a store are known as container components

 **@actions**: